What is a Dishwasher?

 - Breakdown Person

-There were about 514,300 jobs for Dishwasher in 2016 (in the United States).
+In 2016, there was an estimated number of 514,300 jobs in the United States for Dishwasher.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 22,300 new jobs for Dishwasher by 2026.
-The BLS estimates 83,000 yearly job openings in this field.
+There will be an estimated 83,000 positions for Dishwasher per year.

 The states with the most job growth for Dishwasher are Utah, Arizona, and Washington.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.